ocaml/dune/doc/concepts/ordered-set-language.rst

 run a script to figure out some compilation flags. ``<filename>`` is expected to contain a single S-expression and cannot contain ``(:include ...)`` forms.

-Note that inside an ordered set, the first element of a list cannot be an atom except if it starts with ``-`` or ``:``.
+Note that inside an ordered set, a list’s first element cannot be an atom except if it starts with ``-`` or ``:``.
 The reason for this is that we're planning to add simple programmatic features in the future so that one may write: